boriel-basic/zxbasic/docs/identifier.md

 ## Reserved Identifiers

 The following identifiers are _reserved words_, and can't be used as variables, functions or labels.
 Reserved identifiers are _case insensitive_ (it doesn't matter whether you write them in upper or lower case letters, or a mix of them).
 So **PRINT**, **print** and **PrInT** means all the same in ZX BASIC.
-On the other hand, non-reserved words can be either case sensitive or not (depending on the [options](options.md)) in effect.
+On the other hand, non-reserved words can be either case sensitive or not (depending on the [options](zxb.md#command-line-options) in effect).

 Identifiers shown in bold are taken from the Sinclair BASIC (beware their meaning here might be different, however).
 Some of them has been marked as _statements_, _functions_ or _operators_: